Baked beans: Recipes and use as food

-Health
+While initially a New England regional cuisine, baked beans have become a common item in many countries, and are now a staple item served at barbecues and picnics.
+They are easily prepared and consumed, and can be served hot or cold directly from the can, making them handy for outdoor eating.

+Nutrition

+Canned baked beans (plain or vegetarian) are 72% water, 21% carbohydrates, 5% protein, and contain negligible fat (table).
+In a reference amount of 100 g, baked beans supply 393 kJ of food energy and 4 g of dietary fiber.
+They are a rich source (21% of the Daily Value, DV) of zinc and a moderate source of copper and sodium, with no other micronutrients in significant content (table).

-In 2002, the British Dietetic Association allowed manufacturers of canned baked beans to advertise the product as contributing to the recommended daily consumption of five to six vegetables per person.
+In 2002 in the UK, manufacturers of canned baked beans were allowed to advertise the product as contributing to the recommended daily consumption of five to six vegetables per person.
 This concession was criticised by heart specialists, who pointed to the high levels of sugar and salt in the product.
-However, it has been proven that consumption of baked beans does indeed lower total cholesterol levels and low-density lipoprotein cholesterol, even in normo-cholesterolaemic individuals.
 Some manufacturers produce a "healthy" version of the product with reduced levels of sugar and salt.

-Flatulence

-Baked beans are known on occasion to cause an increase in flatulence following consumption; this is due to the fermentation of polysaccharides (specifically oligosaccharides) by gut bacteria.
-The oligosaccharides pass through the small intestine largely undigested; when they reach the large intestine, they are digested by the bacteria, producing gas.